 Contact centers, also known as call centers, have existed since about the mid-1960s, when the first Automatic Call Distributors (ACDs) made it possible to route a call automatically faster than a human operator could.
 In the fifty years since, mechanical switches have been replaced by silicon chips, and most recently, we have seen a switch from on-premise systems to hosted services.
-The SaaS (Software as a Service) model makes it possible for the experts at the hosting company to stay on top of the latest hardware and software improvements while you can focus on your business.
+The SaaS (Software as a Service) model makes it possible for the experts at the hosting company to stay on top of the latest hardware, software and call center automation improvements while you focus on your business.
 Today we look at two major hosted contact center providers that will make it easy to make and receive a large volume of calls.

 Five9 released the first version of their virtual contact center software in 2003, and since then they’ve grown to a publicly traded company that serves over 2,000 customers worldwide.
 8×8, Inc. came early to the VoIP party in 1999, although the company was founded way back in 1987 under a different name selling different products.
 Like Five9 they are a publicly traded company, and they are one of the top VoIP providers with over 40,000 subscribers.